 Refrigerants and chemicals, direct campus transportation, and other on-campus stationary sources, such as emissions from burning purchased fuel in Emory's boilers and fleet vehicles, are included in scope 1.
 Together, they represent about 23.3% of Emory's eCO2 emissions, at about 54,880 MT total (see Figs. 2 and 3).
-Other on-campus stationary items represent most of this figure, at 91.8% of this scope's emissions (21.4%/23.3%).
-Emory's geothermal and co-generation figures from 2019 were not incorporated into this calculation because sufficient data were not available.
+In FY2010, total Scope 1 emissions were higher, at about 70,180 MT.
+Other on-campus stationary items represent most of the FY2019 figure, at 91.8% of this scope's emissions (21.4%/23.3%).
+Emory's geothermal and co- generation figures from 2019 were not incorporated into this calculation because sufficient data were not available.